oracle-livelabs/goldengate/ogg-json/remote-desktop/remote-desktop.md

     ![Get Started with your Workshop](./images/novnc-launch-get-started-1.png " ")

 2. In the Activities bar, double-click **Get Started with your Workshop**.
-This opens a web browser window with your workshop instructions.
+A web browser opens with your workshop instructions.
 Depending on the workshop, you may also have additional tabs for other relevant applications.

     ![Workshop guide and sample webapp](./images/novnc-launch-get-started-2.png " ")